What are the fun places in Cambridge? 11 must-visit attractions in Cambridge

 The Eagle

-Since its completion in 1667, the Eagle pub has been one of the oldest and most famous pubs in Cambridge, offering traditional British snacks and beer.
-It was once the place where Nobel Prize winners Crick and Watson discussed the 'mystery of life' (i.e. research on the double helix structure of DNA).
-In addition, the walls of the pub are also adorned with signatures of World War II airmen.
+Since its establishment in 1667, The Eagle pub has been one of the oldest and most famous pubs in Cambridge, offering traditional British snacks and beer.
+It was once the place where Nobel Prize winners Crick and Watson discussed the 'secret of life' (i.e., the study of the DNA double helix structure).
+Additionally, the pub's walls are adorned with signatures of World War II airmen.

-As one of the few churches in the UK with a mobile pulpit, it can slide into the main hall from the track, and is one of the few places with two organs.
-The famous Westminster chimes also originated here.
-Its magnificent architectural appearance, designed with vertical windows, exudes a strong late Gothic style, bringing infinite visual enjoyment to visitors.
+As one of the few churches in the UK with a movable pulpit, it can slide into the main altar from the track.
+It is also one of the few places with two pipe organs.
+The famous Westminster chimes originated here.
+Its spectacular architectural appearance, designed with vertical line windows, has a strong late perpendicular Gothic style, providing visitors with an infinitely beautiful visual experience.